 Duration: 8 days

 Best months: March to May or September to December

 Day 1: Arrive Hanoi

-Day 3: Sightseeing and train to Sapa town
+Day 3: Sightseeing in Hanoi then overnight train to Sapa town

-Day 6: Hiking and cable car trip to Fansipan mountain
+Day 6: Cable car trip to Fansipan mountain

 Day 7: Sightseeing in Sapa town, return to Hanoi